wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 # Ballerina Expression Syntax

-Ballerina expressions comprise a powerful expression syntax based on the [Ballerina language](https://ballerina.io/) for function invocations, declaring a variable using literals and tuples, typecasting, etc. This document presents you with the common expressions that you can use while developing Choreo applications.
+Ballerina expressions comprise a powerful expression syntax, which is based on the [Ballerina language](https://ballerina.io/) for function invocations, declaring a variable using literals and tuples, typecasting, etc. This document presents the common expressions that you can use while developing Choreo applications.

-## Supported Literals
+## Supported literals

 ### String

 A string is simply a sequence of characters.
-It is required to use double quotes (`"`)  to mark the boundary between the starting and ending characters.
+Double quotes (`"`) are required to mark the boundary between the starting and ending characters.

 #### Examples